Daniel-Carpenter/Coding-Resources/SQL/README.md

 ## Source Notes
 * *THIS REPO IS PARSED FROM [TYLER RANSOM](http://tyleransom.github.io)'S MASTER REPO LOCATED [HERE](https://github.com/tyleransom/DScourseS20).*
-* *Also taken from [Chris Albon](https://github.com/chrisalbon)'s [archived GitHub repositORy](https://github.com/chrisalbon/mlai) on machine learning and artifical intelligence.*
+* *Also taken from [Chris Albon](https://github.com/chrisalbon)'s [archived GitHub repository](https://github.com/chrisalbon/mlai) on machine learning and artifical intelligence.*
 * Otherwise, they are [Daniel Carpenter](https://github.com/Daniel-Carpenter)'s additions OR edits

 # Guide to SQL
-Structured Query Language (SQL) is a commonly language fOR processing relational databases.
+Structured Query Language (SQL) is a commonly language for processing relational databases.
 Below is a beginner's guide to using SQL.

 ## Basic Scripting Examples